rcmad/cloudhawk-mower-ble-reconnect-no-scan/README.md

-#UPDATE

-When the mower loses BLE connection, the connection maintenance loop calls connect() without an address, causing it to fall back to BleakScanner.discover().
-This scan is often fails to find the mower, meaning the integration never reconnects without a manual reload.

-Fix: store the device address on first successful connection as _last_address, and pass it directly to connect() in the maintenance loop.
-This bypasses the scan entirely and reconnects immediately to the known address.

-Tested on YardForce mower MB400 via ESPHome Bluetooth proxy.

-#UPDATE

 # CloudHawk Lawn Mower - Home Assistant Integration

 A Home Assistant custom integration for CloudHawk lawn mowers using Bluetooth Low Energy (BLE) communication.